G

 The Gollie breed is generally healthy, but due to it being a hybrid dog, they can experience health issues from either the Golden Retriever or the Collie.
 These health issues include:

 These diseases typically start to show as your dog becomes older with age.
-If you notice signs that your dog is not feeling well or experiencing any pain, take them immediately to get examined.
+If you notice signs that your dog is not feeling well or experiencing any pain, take them to the vet immediately to get examined.

 Gollie Dogs Temperament

-Because this breed is exceptionally loyal to their owners at times they can become very clingy.
+Because this breed is exceptionally loyal to its owners, at times it can become very clingy.
 However, with them always showing so much love and affection, you are bound to get lots of licks and slobbery kisses.

 How to Take Care of a Gollie Dog